Contact the GG Archives

 Biography of Col. John J. Astor

 Colonel John Jacob Astor and His Young Wife.
-Colonel Astor, millionaire, and man of affairs was born at Rhine-Beck-on-the-Hudson 13 July 1864 and became the chief representative of the Astor family in this country.
-The photograph shows him with his bride, formerly miss madeleine force, whom he married last September and who is reported as among the survivors.
-Harper's Weekly (20 April 1912) p.
-31. GGA Image ID # 109b0740b8
+Colonel Astor, millionaire and man of affairs was born at Rhine-Beck-on-the-Hudson on 13 July 1864 and became the chief representative of the Astor family in this country.
+The photograph shows him with his bride, formerly Miss Madeleine Force, whom he married last September and is reported as among the survivors.
+Harper's Weekly, 20 April 1912.
+GGA Image ID # 109b0740b8

-From there, he went to Harvard, from which he was graduated in 1888.
+From there, he went to Harvard, graduating in 1888.
 Two years after his graduation came the announcement of his engagement to Miss Ava L. Willing, a noted belle of Philadelphia.
 They were married in 1891.

 Two children were born to them, William Vincent Astor, now twenty-one years old, and Alice, ten.
 It was soon after this union that Colonel Astor began building large hotels.